Cars brands and logos that start with P

 Prodrive Logo

-The British brand Prodrive’s specialty is the combination of sporting success in motor racing and successful and unique racing models.
+The British brand Prodrive’s specialty lies in combining sporting success in motor racing with the development of unique, successful racing models.
 The brand is based in Banbury, Oxfordshire, England, and has been headquartered since its founding in 1984 by Ian Parry and David Richards.
-In 2010, the brand took part in the world championship with its Mini John Cooper Works WRC car.
+In 2010, the brand competed in the World Championship with its Mini John Cooper Works WRC.
 The brand has been involved in developing supercars for Ferrari and Aston Martin.

 Proton Holdings Berhad